 - Be mindful of weather and water conditions.

-- Don’t swim alone, even if you’re an experienced swimmer with advanced skills.
+- Do not swim alone, even if you are an experienced swimmer with advanced skills.

 - Enter shallow water feet first.
-Don't dive unless the water is at least 9 feet deep and is marked as safe for diving.
+Do not dive unless the water is at least 9 feet deep and is marked as safe for diving.
 Never dive head-first into the surf.

 - Know your limits and respect your fitness and swimming capabilities.

 Read more about how to keep children safe near water.

 Although sand toys and a good book can improve your beach experience, you need more than that in your bag to keep the day’s necessities at your fingertips.
 Use these tips to help ensure you include all the essentials you need.